Queen Domination by SAT Solving: Bug in Unidom

 \textsc{Unidom} supports distributed computation based on a divide-and-conquer paradigm, which is frequently used to handle larger instances (e.g., $n \geq 15$).
 In this mode, nodes at the upper levels of the search tree (up to a given cutoff depth) are duplicated across all processes, meaning that each process independently explores this part of the tree.
 Beyond this depth, the remaining subtrees are partitioned and assigned to specific processes.
 This distributed mode is parameterized by three user-specified values: the number of jobs, the job ID, and the cutoff depth.
 While the first two depend on the available computational resources, the cutoff depth must be manually selected.

 Our tests revealed a bug in \textsc{Unidom}'s distributed mode.
 We instructed the tool to compute all solutions for a specific board size, then aggregated the solutions into a \emph{frequency matrix}, where each entry indicates how often a queen appears at that square across all solutions, normalized by the total number of solutions found.
 Given the inherent symmetry of the chessboard, the resulting matrix should itself be symmetric.
 Any deviation from this symmetry indicates a flaw in the computation.
+We reported this issue to the author of \textsc{Unidom}, who agreed that our analysis was sound.

 Our attempts to fix the bug were unsuccessful, but experiments revealed that it is specifically tied to \textsc{Unidom}’s strongest bounding strategy when used with larger cutoff depths.
 When the cutoff depth was set to small values such as 0, 1, or 2—even with the same bounding strategy—\textsc{Unidom} passed our symmetry test.
 For example, we tested combinations with 1, 5, and 10 processes and cutoff depths of 0 and 1, and in all cases obtained consistent, symmetric results.